"

 How does it happen that the state will do a host of things that individual would never countenance? –through division of responsibility, of command, and of execution.”
 The Will to Power, Friedrich Nietzsche (p.
 382.)

-As the prominent theorist of power in critical theory, Nietzsche highlights divisions that allow possibility of executing tasks which would be perhaps unbearable for a single individual.
-Nietzsche uses power as a descriptive analytics ad not as a sufficient prescriptive tool insofar as undifferentiated idealization or demonization of power would be meaningless.
+Friedrich Nietzsche, a prominent theorist of power in critical theory, in this passage, highlights divisions that allow the possibility of executing tasks which would be perhaps unbearable for a single individual.
+Nietzsche uses power as a descriptive analytics and not as a sufficient prescriptive tool insofar as the undifferentiated idealization or demonization of power would be meaningless.
 Yet, he finds a disavowal of the desire for power operating underneath the modern political projects and scientific methods.
-Internally, within the domain of the states, classification of population into functionally separated units allows conducting large-scale projects whose scope, purpose and true-effect might be escaping its participants.
+Internally, within the domain of the state, the classification of the population into functionally separated units allows conducting large-scale projects whose scope, purpose, and true-effects might be escaping its participants.

-While separation of powers into executive, legislative and judiciary branches is introduced as a defense against unlimited exercise of power, it also thereby allows growth of modern political systems into unprecedented scopes.
-Beyond formalized separation of powers lies the political character of distributed social relations.
-The networked character of division of labor in society produces a general displacement of sovereign subject as in metonymic sliding of the signifiers in structuralist theory as discussed in the chapter on power.
-De-centering and networking of relations of power allow accumulation of enormous capabilities of power without pinning this power to any particular subjectivity, social formation (families, associations, councils etc.) or political office.
+While the separation of powers into executive, legislative, and judiciary branches is introduced as a defense against the unlimited exercise of power, it also thereby allows modern political systems to grow to unprecedented scopes.
+Beyond the formalized separation of powers lies the political character of distributed social relations.
+The networked character of the division of labor in society produces a general displacement of the sovereign subject, similar to the metonymic sliding of signifiers in structuralist theory as discussed in the chapter on power .
+The de-centering and networking of relations of power allow the accumulation of enormous capabilities without pinning this power to any particular subjectivity, social formation (families, associations, councils etc.), or political office.

-Resonating with the processes of naturalization, de-centering of growing networks of power leads to disappearance of historicity of emergence of this network thereby minimizes the possibility of critiquing its function.
-Thereby, classical political philosophy of Montesquieu (1748) that shaped modern constitutions by creating a theoretical framework for separation of powers becomes inadequate for where operativity of network power is irreducible to three branches and legal formalism.
+Resonating with the processes of naturalization, the de-centering of growing networks of power leads to the disappearance of the historicity of this network’s emergence, thereby minimizing the possibility of critiquing its function.
+Thus, the classical political philosophy of Montesquieu (1748) that shaped modern constitutions by creating a theoretical framework for the separation of powers becomes inadequate in contexts where the operativity of network power is irreducible to the three branches of government and legal formalism.

-What’s an epistemological problem from the scholarly perspective is arguably political effectivity from the perspective of networks of power.
-Perhaps, contra Foucault’s dictum of co-operativity of knowledge and power, there is also an asymmetrical relationship as well between knowledge and power.
-Power grows by erasing its functioning, by disavowal, in short, in secrecy.
-There’s a correlate process of growing visibility of governed bodies and growing opacity of effective logic of power that eschews generalization.
-Symptomatic of this shift, executive decrees, arduous interpretative processes as well as exceptional ad hoc solutions take precedence over mere application of law.
-Thus, state is both the mask and the ghost vis-à-vis networks.
-Its concreteness functions as a fig-leaf that covers non-identity of effective networks.
-Here, the topic of secrecy more than particular particular secrets, like a turn from content to form, allows exploration of this problematic without erasing its intangible and inaccessible dimensions.
+What presents itself as an epistemological problem from a scholarly perspective arguably constitutes the political effectivity operative in the diffuse networks of power of modern politics.
+Perhaps, contra Foucault’s dictum of the co-operativity of knowledge and power, there is also an asymmetrical relationship between knowledge and power.
+Power grows by erasing its functioning, by obscuring its own operations , by disavowal—in short, in secrecy.
+Correspondingly, there emerges a dual process: on the one hand, there is a growing visibility of the individual bodies subjected to myriad forms of governance and discipline, and, on the other hand, a growing opacity of the effective logic of power, which itself eschews generalization.
+Symptomatic of this shift is the proliferation of executive decrees, arduous interpretative processes, and exceptional ad hoc solutions, which increasingly take precedence over the mere application of law.
+Thus, grasped in its relations to the underlying networks of power, the state is both the mask and the ghost of these networks.
+Its concreteness functions as a fig-leaf that covers over the non-identity of effective networks.
+In our efforts to understand these paradoxical dimensions of power, the concept of secrecy, rather than any particular secret itself, serves as a shift of attention from content to form, allowing the exploration of this problematic without erasing its intangible and inaccessible dimensions.
 Secrecy is the modality whereby networks and states encounter their differences.
-In his philosophical investigation into Being that encapsulates all beings, Nietzschean philosopher Heidegger examines this ontological uncertainty of the state.
+In his philosophical investigations into the Being that encapsulates all beings, the Being on the basis of which any being is always already tacitly understood, the Nietzschean philosopher, Martin Heidegger, examines this ontological uncertainty of the state.

 Technologies of secrecy and surveillance

-In this chapter, we will contend with theorists in their move from secret to secrecy.
-After a review of some mainstream issues in the sociology of secret, we will examine this material to delve into question of anonymity of contemporary networked power with the hope of showing the need to establish a genealogical link between the sovereign organization of secrecy and sophisticated techno-scientific developments that build on the biopolitical infrastructure of previous century.
-We will synthesize the technological account of power with psychoanalytical writings of Sigmund Freud in the latter’s reactions to political repression in the context of warfare and in the way in the political repression has been constitutive in the theory of unconscious processes that edit conscious thoughts and feelings.
-We will extrapolate from this constitutive conjecture a model of contemporary political ground where modulation of energy flows and information flows will become central preoccupations in a decentered political field.
+In this chapter, we will enage with theorists who shift their attention from the secret to secrecy as such .
+After a review of some dominant themes in the sociology of the secret, we will delve into the question of the anonymity of contemporary networked power with the hope of showing the need to establish a genealogical link between the sovereign organization of secrecy and sophisticated techno-scientific developments that build on the biopolitical infrastructure of the previous century.
+We will synthesize the technological account of power with the psychoanalytical writings of Sigmund Freud, focusing on the latter’s reactions to political repression in the context of warfare in order to probe the constitutive role of political repression in the development of the theory of the unconscious processes that regulate or modify conscious thoughts and feelings.
+We will extrapolate from this constitutive conjecture a model of the contemporary political ground where the modulation of energy flows and information flows will become central preoccupations in a decentered political field.

 Sociology of secrecy

-With the intrusion of ever more elaborate capacities of surveillance into everyday life the topic of secrecy continues to occupy public debate.
-Next to the actors and institutions traditionally associated with secrecy such as security agencies of the states, new personal devices, alongside impersonal digitized environments, which effectively form a living network of information extracting minute data from everyday life of populations; demand renewed and nuanced conceptions of secrecy.
+With the intrusion of ever more elaborate capacities of surveillance into everyday life, the topic of secrecy continues to occupy public debate.
+Alongside the actors and institutions traditionally associated with secrecy (such as state security agencies) new personal devices embedded within impersonal digitized environments—environments which effectively form a living network of information that extracts minute data from the everyday life of populations—demand renewed and nuanced conceptions of secrecy.

-Secrecy as a social phenomenon can be considered by elaborating on the problematics advanced in the subfields of sociology of knowledge, political sociology, and history of sciences.
-Secrecy then is understood both as secret in the sense of concealed content and secrecy as a modality of social relationship.
-Then these studies analyze historically specific organizational secrecy and situated production and role of secret knowledge in social relations.
-In this respect, understanding the role, value and nature of secrets require study of the type of relationship in which they operate.
+Secrecy as a social phenomenon can be considered by further elaborating upon the problematics advanced in the subfields of the sociology of knowledge, political sociology, and the history of the sciences.
+In these scholarly contexts, secrecy is understood both in terms of particular concealed contents (i.e., as specific secrets themselves) and as a determinate modality of social relationships.
+Such studies analyze historically specific organizational secrecy and the situated production and role of secret knowledge in social relations.
+In this respect, understanding the role, value, and nature of secrets requires the study of the type of relationship in which they operate.
 It is also important to note that secrets and secrecy are conceptualized always in relational terms, therefore the field is not standardized.
-Secrecy is always understood in contrast to different modes of behavior depending on the context in which the analysis has been made e..g, secret vs. open, secret vs. public etc.
+Secrecy is always understood in contrast to different modes of behavior depending on the context in which the analysis has been made e.g., secret vs. open, secret vs. public etc.

 Agonism between competition vs. access

-Vermeir and Margocsy in their introduction to the special issue on secrecy in British Journal for History of Science (2012) underlines exactly this ambivalence regarding the nature of secret and secrecy and remind us the unresolved character of conceptual debate in the literature.
-They review historiographic work dealing with the social practices of secrecy focusing on especially European and North American contexts.
+In their introduction to the special issue on secrecy in the British Journal for History of Science (2012), Vermeir and Margocsy underline exactly this ambivalence regarding the nature of the secret and of secrecy, reminding us of the unresolved character of conceptual debate in the literature.
+They review historiographic work dealing with the social practices of secrecy, focusing especially on European and North American contexts.

-On the one hand, commercial incentives and market economy creates sociopolitical environments where withholding information, skills and new inventions from public sight becomes a rational tactic.
-Thus, as a result, the temporality of knowledge-production is managed and punctuated by profit and political concerns.
-In this understanding, culture of secrecy is an outcome of social life dominated by dynamics of competitiveness.
-Authors support this argument by emphasizing the process of origination of idea of intellectual property in early modern urban centers as craft secrets and trade secrets.
+On the one hand, commercial incentives and the market economy create sociopolitical environments where withholding information, skills, and new inventions from public sight becomes a rational tactic.
+Thus, as a result, the temporality of knowledge-production is managed and punctuated by the profit motive and by political concerns.
+In this understanding, the culture of secrecy is an outcome of a social reality that is dominated by the dynamics of competitiveness.
+Authors support this argument by emphasizing the process through which the idea of intellectual property originated in early modern urban centers in the form of craft secrets and trade secrets.

-On the other hand, countering this position especially with regard to emergence of scientific knowledge production, they underline how modern science has arisen out of the system of courtly patronage in which scientists had the incentive to publish openly in order to be rewarded for their work.
-Vermeir and Margocsy refer to the work of Joel Mokyr who argues that it was the Enlightenment ethos of openness and reduced access-costs to scientific knowledge that catalyzed industrial revolution.
-Social theorists such as Habermas underlined the importance of public sphere in the formation of Enlightenment culture of openness wherein “professional, academic and amateur journals, scientific shows and demonstration lectures and scientific discussion in coffee houses, clubs or newspapers” practically constituted space of openness as opposed to protected privacy and secrecy.
-It is in fact within this tension between private interests in an increasingly capitalist market economy and unfolding spirit and practices of public knowledge, secrecy becomes a problematic dynamic entangled with political, economic and social implications.
+On the other hand, countering this position (especially with regard to the emergence of scientific knowledge production), they underscore the ways in which modern science arose from out of the system of courtly patronage, wherein scientists were incentivized to publish openly in order to be rewarded for their work.
+Vermeir and Margocsy refer to the work of Joel Mokyr, who argues that it was the Enlightenment ethos of openness and reduced access-costs to scientific knowledge that catalyzed the industrial revolution.
+Social theorists such as Habermas highlighted the importance of the public sphere in the formation of the Enlightenment culture of openness wherein “professional, academic and amateur journals, scientific shows and demonstration lectures and scientific discussion in coffee houses, clubs or newspapers” practically constituted a space of openness as opposed to the protected spheres of privacy and secrecy.
+It is in fact within this tension between the predominance of private interests in an increasingly capitalist market economy, on the one hand, and the unfolding spirit and practices of public knowledge, on the other, that secrecy becomes a problematic dynamic entangled with political, economic, and social implications.

-Sociologist Robert Merton puts this point succinctly in the politically overburdened atmosphere in the aftermath of Second World War: “The commercialism of wider society had a more pernicious effect on science than issues of national security.
+Sociologist, Robert Merton, puts this point succinctly in the politically overburdened atmosphere in the aftermath of Second World War: “The commercialism of [the] wider society had a more pernicious effect on science than issues of national security.
 The communism of the scientific ethos was abstractly incompatible with the definition of technology as private property in a capitalistic economy.”
-The question of how to reconcile private interests invested in technology with the ‘communal sprit’ of scientific advances was pressing as it is today.
+The question of how to reconcile private interests invested in technology with the ‘communal sprit’ of scientific advances was as pressing as it is today.

 Yet, the question of secrecy can be posed in different ways to show the role of diverse actors which are by-passed in the binary opposition of private and public spheres which respectively correspond to the values of secrecy and openness with regard to innovation and science.
-As the authors of the article notes, the equation of private enterprises with secrecy and public space with openness is untenable.
+As the authors of the article note, the equation of private enterprises with secrecy and public space with openness is untenable.
 “While commercial secrecy has shifted from mercantilist governments to multinational companies, the modern state maintains a strong interest in the techno-scientific as it relates to the military and issues of national security.”
-Thus, secrecy in scientific and technological research is not only a rationalist outcome of capitalist market economy but it is also an essential military necessity and tool.
-For instance, nuclear research was organized as military research where physicists were isolated from public and they were prohibited from publishing the results of their findings in public journals.
-With the advent of the neoliberal age, the state also started to outsource its intelligence operations and research to private companies complicating entanglements of private and public stakes involved in the formation of secrecy surrounding production of scientific knowledge.
+Thus, secrecy in scientific and technological research is not only a rationalist outcome of the capitalist market economy but it is also an essential military imperative and tool.
+For instance, nuclear research was organized as military research—whereby physicists were isolated from the public and they were prohibited from publishing the results of their findings in public journals.
+With the advent of the neoliberal age, the state also began to outsource its intelligence operations and research to private companies, complicating the entanglements of private and public interests involved in the formation of the secrecy that surrounds the production of scientific knowledge.

-Then, contending with the fact that secrecy is essentially tied to the notions and practices of power which are historically specific, we can ask whether it is accurate to state that “modern infrastructure of science is distinct by developing powerful incentives for the practice of openness and public good.”
-There is a baked-in-contradiction to modern power with regard to its attitude towards information withholding and distributing.
-During the age of scientific humanism, the individuated populations also become biopolitical units within the systems of power that interpellate them as “entrepreneurial selves,” therefore incentivized towards privatization and socialization of knowledge.
-Moreover, studied and invested by an assemblage of neoliberal economy working with “datalogical” and “networked” science in terms of “neurochemical self”, every moment of openness actually becomes the possibility of establishment of a new asymmetrical relation of power.
-As Deleuze states in his seminal work, Difference and Repetition, mere abstract statement of difference in this political context is not adequate to affirmation.
-Absence of selection and process leads to reification and fetishization of objects and figures of thought.
+Thus, contending with the fact that secrecy is essentially tied to notions and practices of power that are historically specific, we can ask whether it is accurate to state that the “modern infrastructure of science is distinct by developing powerful incentives for the practice of openness and public good.”
+There is a baked-in-contradiction to modern power with regard to its attitude towards the withholding and distribution of information.
+During the age of scientific humanism, the individuated members of the populations also become biopolitical units within the systems of power that interpellate them as “entrepreneurial selves”—who are thereby incentivized to embody practices that result in the simultaneous privatization and socialization of knowledge.
+Moreover, although every moment of openness is studied and invested by an assemblage of neoliberal political economy that works with “datalogical” and “networked” science in terms of the “neurochemical self”, nonetheless, each such moment becomes a possibility for the establishment of a new asymmetrical relation of power.
+As Deleuze states in his seminal work, Difference and Repetition, the mere abstract statement of difference in this political context is not adequate to affirmation.
+The absence of selection and process leads to the reification and fetishization of objects and figures of thought.

 “Those commentators on Marx who insist upon the fundamental difference between Marx and Hegel rightly point out that in Capital the category of differenciation (the differenciation at the heart of a social multiplicity: the division of labour) is substituted for the Hegelian concepts of opposition, contradiction and alienation, the latter forming only an apparent movement and standing only for abstract effects separated from the principle and from the real movement of their production.
 Clearly, at this point the philosophy of difference must be wary of turning into the discourse of beautiful souls: differences, nothing but differences, in a peaceful coexistence in the Idea of social places and functions … but the name of Marx is sufficient to save it from this danger.